How much math do engineers use? Not a lot. Engineers typically use basic algebra and trigonometry. While computers do the complex math.

 - Electric field strength

-Calculus theory used in engineering
+Calculus concepts in engineering

 - Exponential growth and decay

-- Relationships with time and frequency domain
+- Relationships between time and frequency domains

 Math types used by Americans at work Amount of math types used by Americans at work